FlyingRhenquest/codegen/README.md

 # CMake Instrumentation

 When you install this package, the CMake instrumentation in cmake/CodegenFunctions.cmake.
-This currently includes two cmake
+This currently includes the following cmake functions:
-functions:

 codegen\_index\_objects runs IndexCode on the specified objects and generates a JSON index file.